Skip to Main Content

 OUL (would) Sound Word List

-A note on the naming of this sound, /oul/.
-That spelling is found in only three words, and their derivatives, "would", "should", and "could".
-Both the "oo" and the "u" spellings of this sound are already used to name other sounds.
-Using "ou" would work, but that would require explaining the "ld" at the end of each of those three words.
-So /oul/ seemed a reasonable choice for describing this sound.
+A note on the choice made in the naming of this sound, /oul/: That spelling is found in only three words, "would," "should," and "could," and their derivations.
+Both the "oo" and the "u" spellings of the /oul/ sound are already used to name other sounds.
+Using "ou" would work, but that would require both explaining the remaining "ld" at the end of each of those three words and adding another sound to the already complex "ou" digraph.
+Given all that, /oul/ seemed a reasonable choice for describing this sound, particularly since it only occurs in three very common words (and their derivations.)

 Otr wordlists cover digital